julian-molina/Documentation/pages/suite/suite-step-0.md

 ## Console/Terminal/Command Line

 You launch the software from your console/terminal/command line application.
 Also, processes started from within the system log their activity on the console used to fire up the system.
 Therefore, the console is a fundamental piece of software to operate the system.
 Windows Command Prompt is particularly bad as a console.
 If you are on Windows, it is recommended to install and use a decent application, such as <a href="https://cmder.net/" rel="nofollow" rel="noopener" target="_blank">Console Emulator Cmder<a/>.
-This will save you time and hassle, and make operation of the system more enjoyable.
+This will save you time and hassle, and make the operation of the system more enjoyable.

 ## Are You Upgrading to a New Version of Superalgos?